Cloudlock/marshmallow/docs/quickstart.rst

 Deserializing to Objects
 ++++++++++++++++++++++++

-In order to deserialize to an object, define a method of your :class:`Schema` and decorate it with `post_load <marshmallow.decorators.post_load>`.
+In order to deserialize to an object, define a method of your :class:`Schema` and decorate it with `post_load <marshmallow2.decorators.post_load>`.
 The method receives a dictionary of deserialized data as its only parameter.

 .. code-block:: python
     :emphasize-lines: 8-10

-    from marshmallow import Schema, fields, post_load
+    from marshmallow2 import Schema, fields, post_load

     class UserSchema(Schema):
         name = fields.Str()